 That’s an informative snapshot of how the people most involved in secondary education view the single hoop through which our second-level graduates have to jump to reach their goals in life.

 And the students’ worst fears are confirmed when they get to college.
 Two recent studies from DCU[i] and the ESRI[ii] asked first-year undergraduates whether they felt that the skills taught in their Leaving Certificate courses had prepared them for study at third level.
 An overwhelming majority confirmed what 78% of the secondary students had predicted: the Leaving Cert, despite being the main pathway to third-level education, doesn’t provide students with the intellectual skills they will need when they get there.

-Digging into that sentiment, Michael O’Leary and Darina Scully at DCU found a ‘worrying disconnect’ between the demands of second- and third-level education.
+At DCU, Michael O’Leary and Darina Scully found a ‘worrying disconnect’ between the demands of second- and third-level education in Ireland.
 The results of their research were depressing.
 More than two-thirds of first-year students reported that they hadn’t been taught to engage critically with what they were hearing or reading beyond taking notes.

 - Only 25% of students felt the Leaving Certificate prepared them to

 - Only 28% felt it prepared them to identify sources of information.

 - Only 27% felt it prepared them to compare information from different sources.

 - Only 30% felt it prepared them to explore ideas from a number of different perspectives.